 The Corporate Executive Team assists the President and CEO in operational management.
 Members of the Corporate Executive Team report directly to the President and CEO.
-In 2018, the Corporate Executive Team consisted of the President and CEO, Minna Laakso, Petri Hurri, Riitta Larnimaa, Tiina Nyström, Marko Nylund (until September 2018) and Pertti Pietinen.
+In 2019, the Corporate Executive Team consisted of the President and CEO, Minna Laakso, Petri Hurri, Riitta Larnimaa, Tiina Nyström and Pertti Pietinen.

 The Remuneration and Nomination Committee approves the company’s remuneration systems.
 Incentive bonuses of the Corporate Executive Team are based on a long-term remuneration system and the criteria determined in it.
 The incentive scheme does not include shares or any derivatives.

 The members of the Board of Directors, the President and CEO or other members of the company's management do not own the company's shares.

 7 Related party adminstration

 Pohjolan Voima maintains a list of related parties.
 The purpose of the list is to help identify transactions with a party that is considered a related party of Pohjolan Voima Oyj.
 The company monitors annually the related parties and assesses possible changes to its related parties.
 The company's related party acquirement process ensures that relevant information is included in the financial statements.

 In spring 2019 the company conducted a separate inquiry to the management of their related party companies.
 The Board of Directors always decides on the possible transactions with the management of Pohjolan Voima Oyj and its related parties.